-Its largest wind facility is the Flat Ridge 2 farm in south-central Kansas, which can generate enough electricity to power twice the number of homes in the state capital of Topeka.
+The company operates nine wind farms in Colorado, Idaho, Indiana, Kansas, Pennsylvania and South Dakota, and holds an interest in a separate wind facility in Hawaii.
+Its largest wind energy site is the Flat Ridge 2 farm in south-central Kansas, which can generate enough electricity to power twice the number of homes in the state capital of Topeka.

-BP works hard to prevent its wind operations from affecting the wildlife and habitats that surround its facilities.
+bp works hard to prevent its wind operations from affecting the wildlife and habitats that surround its facilities.
 For example, it voluntarily adjusts the movement of wind turbines to reduce their impact on bat populations during peak migration seasons.